-Although we are an entirely open Festival and make no selection of entries we still feel it is right to recognize excellence and we do this through our reviews and Fringe Awards.
+Although we are an entirely open Festival and make no selection of entries we still feel it is right to recognise excellence and we do this through our reviews and Fringe Awards.

 Please note: we make our decisions about the awards on the final Sunday morning of the Fringe.
 Therefore entries whose only performances are on the last day of the Fringe will unfortunately be ineligible for an award.